awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-private-apis.md

 }
 ```

- After completing the preceding steps, you can follow the instructions in [Set up an Edge\-Optimized API Using the AWS SDK for Node\.js](create-api-using-awssdk.md) to set up methods and integrations for this API\.
+ After completing the preceding steps, you can follow the instructions in [Set up an edge\-optimized API using the AWS SDK for Node\.js](create-api-using-awssdk.md) to set up methods and integrations for this API\.

-When you are ready to test your API, be sure to create a resource policy and attach it to the API as described in [Set Up a Resource Policy for a Private API](#apigateway-private-api-set-up-resource-policy)\.
+When you are ready to test your API, be sure to create a resource policy and attach it to the API as described in [Set up a resource policy for a private API](#apigateway-private-api-set-up-resource-policy)\.

-## Set Up a Resource Policy for a Private API<a name="apigateway-private-api-set-up-resource-policy"></a>
+## Set up a resource policy for a private API<a name="apigateway-private-api-set-up-resource-policy"></a>

 Before your private API can be accessed, you need to create a resource policy and attach it to the API This grants access to the API from your VPCs and VPC endpoints or from VPCs and VPC endpoints in other AWS accounts that you explicitly grant access\.

-To do this, follow the instructions in [Create and Attach an API Gateway Resource Policy to an API](apigateway-resource-policies-create-attach.md)\.
+To do this, follow the instructions in [Create and attach an API Gateway resource policy to an API](apigateway-resource-policies-create-attach.md)\.
 In step 4, choose the **Source VPC Whitelist** example\.
 Replace `{{vpceID}}` \(including the curly braces\) with your VPC endpoint ID, and then choose **Save** to save your resource policy\.

 You should also consider attaching an endpoint policy to the VPC endpoint to specify the access that's being granted\.
-For more information, see [Use VPC Endpoint Policies for Private APIs in API Gateway](apigateway-vpc-endpoint-policies.md)\.
+For more information, see [Use VPC endpoint policies for private APIs in API Gateway](apigateway-vpc-endpoint-policies.md)\.

-## Deploy a Private API Using the API Gateway Console<a name="apigateway-private-api-deploy-using-console"></a>
+## Deploy a private API using the API Gateway console<a name="apigateway-private-api-deploy-using-console"></a>

 To deploy your private API, do the following in the API Gateway console: